ni/monodrive-documentation/docs/LV_client/simulator/monoDrive_lvlib_mono__send__simulator__configc.md

 ### Inputs

 - **TCP Network connection in (TCP Network connection):** TCP connection to the server .
-- **Simulator Config (Path):** Path or name of the file with the Simulator configuration in JSON format.
+- **Simulator Config Path (Path):** Path or name of the file with the Simulator configuration in JSON format.
 - **Command_ID (String) :** A valid command to the server.
 Typically **SimulatorConfig_ID**

 | Valid commands  |